InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### CMPs caching the GVL

+CMP code running in browsers should not fetch the GVL directly.
+The most current version of the GVL must be hosted and provided by each CMP, fetched by the server-side application no more often than the cache-control headers indicate.

 CMPs shall set [cache-control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) on HTTP responses sent to client-side requests for GVL files to prevent users from repeatedly downloading the file.
 When cache-control headers are set browsers will automatically cache the GVL file and return the file from cache to the client-side script running when it makes the request circumventing the need to fetch the file over HTTP again and again.